 If you have any additional questions about your privacy on the Epilepsy Foundation's website, or if you believe that your privacy may have been violated by the Foundation, please feel free to contact the Foundation at ContactUs@efa.org.

-By using the My Epilepsy Diary feature, you agree to the following terms and conditions:
+By using the Epilepsy Foundation My SEIZURE Diary feature, you agree to the following terms and conditions:

 You are responsible for taking all reasonable steps to ensure that no unauthorized person shall have access to your Epilepsy Foundation passwords or accounts and for choosing a username and password on Epilepsy.com that would not compromise security on any other website.
-For technical help with your personal Diary and Medical Organizer, you may have to provide your user name and password to the website.
+For technical help with your personal Diary, you may have to provide your user name and password to the website.
 You should not enter information into the diary or medical organizer that would identify you personally.

-The Diary and Medical Organizer do not provide diagnosis, treatment or other medical advice.
+The Diary do not provide diagnosis, treatment or other medical advice.
 You should seek those from your doctors.
 If you are having a medical emergency, DO NOT use the Diary to communicate with your doctor.